yiran-duan/yiran-duan.github.io/_pages/about.md

 **I am on the 2024 -2025 job market!**

 Greetings!
-I'm a PhD candidate (ABD) at the [Syracuse University School of Information Studies (the iSchool)](https://ischool.syr.edu).
+I'm a PhD candidate (ABD) in the [School of Information Studies at Syracuse University (the iSchool)](https://ischool.syr.edu).
 My research explores information flows and the key actors involved, particularly across different social media platforms.
 My reserach topics are social and enviromental justice, such as #Black/Blue/AllLivesMatter and climate change.
 I'm advised by [Dr.Jeff Hemsley](https://ischool.syr.edu/jeff-hemsley/).
 I use both qualitative (semi-structured interview) and quantitative (machine learning models, statistical analysis, and data visualization) methods to conduct my research.

 ## Research